tzwlhack/WBRUTER/README.md

 #### README

-wbruter is a a brute force tool for attack android devices with **100%** guarantee to crack the pin code aslong as usb debugging has been enable. wbruter also includes some other brute methods like dictionary attacks for gmail, ftp, rar, zip and some other file extensions.
-I wont add brute methods for facebook, instagram, snap or other sites like these because there is already tons of these tools on github.
+wbruter is is the first tool wich has been released as open source wich can guarantee **100%** that your pin code will be cracked aslong as usb debugging has been enable. wbruter also includes some other brute methods like dictionary attacks for gmail, ftp, rar, zip and some other file extensions.

+wbruter will allways try to bring support for rare protocols, wbruter wont contain common stuff like other brute tools cover like facebook, snapchat, instagram and you name it (except a few exceptions, very few)

 _Many times it's the easiest methods that are the most powerful methods, it's just a matter of using your imagination ;-)_